nodejs/node/COLLABORATOR_GUIDE.md

 ```

 That means a commit has landed since your last rebase against `upstream/master`.
-To fix this pull with rebase from upstream and run the tests again (to make sure
+To fix this, pull with rebase from upstream and run the tests again (to make
-no interactions between your changes and the new changes cause any problems),
+sure no interactions between your changes and the new changes cause any
-and push again:
+problems), and push again:

 ```sh
 git pull upstream master --rebase